Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Lazily started async

-There is a laziness option to [async] with [CoroutineStart.LAZY] parameter.
+There is a laziness option to [async] using an optional `start` parameter with a value of [CoroutineStart.LAZY].
 It starts coroutine only when its result is needed by some [await][Deferred.await] or if a [start][Job.start] function is invoked.
 Run the following example that differs from the previous one only by this option: